dt-orders/keptn-orders-setup/README.md

 ## Installation script for ubuntu

 The following script can be used if you are running ubuntu.
 It has been tested with ubuntu 16.04 LTS and assumes the following are available: apt-get, curl and wget.

+If you do not have ubuntu, then just provision a cloud VM and clone this repo onto it.
+From there run this tools install script and move onto the steps to provision the cluster, install Keptn, and onboard the Orders application.

 Run ```./1-installPrerequisitesTools.sh [deployment type]``` to install the required unix tools such as kubectl, jq, cloud provider CLI.
 Script will call ```validatePrerequisiteTools.sh``` at the end to verify setup.

-## 2. Define Workshop Inputs
+# Provision Cluster, Install Keptn, and onboard the Orders application

+## Enter installation script inputs

-Before you do this step, be prepared with your github credentials, dynatrace tokens, and cloud provider project information.
+Before you do this step, be prepared with your github credentials, dynatrace tokens, and cloud provider project information available.

-Run ```./2-defineWorkshopInputs.sh [deployment type]``` to input values that are referenced in the remaining setup scripts.
+Run ```./2-enterInstallationScriptInputs.sh [deployment type]``` to input values that are referenced in the remaining setup scripts.
 Inputted values are stored in ```creds.json``` file.

-## 3. ProvisionInfrastructure
+## Provision Kubernetes cluster

 Run ```./3-provisionInfrastructure.sh [deployment type]``` to provision the Cluster on the specified cloud deployment type.

-## 4. Install Keptn
+## Install Keptn

 Run ```./4-installKeptn.sh``` to install Keptn control plane components into your cluster.
 This script will:
 1. clone https://github.com/keptn/keptn into the a keptn subfolder.
 The keptn branch the script uses is specified in the ```creds.json``` file.